uber/piranha/generic/README.md

 # Generic Piranha
-Piranha scans source files to delete code related to stale feature flags leading to a cleaner, safer, more performant, and more maintainable code base.
+It scans source files to delete code related to stale feature flags leading to a cleaner, safer, more performant, and more maintainable code base.
 This generic tree-sitter based implementation for Piranha makes it easy to extend it to new languages and new feature flag APIs (and their usages).

 ## Motivation

 Adding Piranha support for a new language requires re-implementing the entire refactoring logic for that particular language.
-This is time consuming and expensive to develop and maintain such nearly similar implementations.
+This is time-consuming and expensive to develop and maintain such nearly similar implementations.
 This implementation overcomes this problem by extracting the language specific syntactic transformations to tree-sitter query API based rewrite rules, and applying them to the input program as chains of rules.

 ## Usage
-Piranha can be configured to recognize different flag APIs by specifying a `rules.toml` file (and optionally an `edges.toml`).
-Piranha can be then perform the refactoring based on the flag behavior, which can be specified by providing `piranha_arguments.toml` .
+Piranha can be configured to recognize different flag APIs by specifying a `rules.toml` file (and optionally a `edges.toml`).
+Piranha will then perform the refactoring based on the flag behavior, which can be specified by providing `piranha_arguments.toml`.
 Moreover, Piranha can be configured to operate upon a new language by specifying a `/configuration/<lang-name>/rules.toml`, `/configuration/<lang-name>/edges.toml` and `/configuration/<lang-name>/scope_generators.toml`.

 ```